 Now that you’ve brainstormed and thought through the aspects of your day and home, it’s time to put it all together.

-While there are many different formats for a schedule, I use time blocking because it allows so much flexibility.
+While there are many different formats for a daily schedule planner, I use time blocking because it allows so much flexibility.
 It allows me to see the essentials that I have to do and gives me a time I’ve blocked off to get it done.

 This method is SO freeing for those people who are easily distracted and flit from one thing to another.
 (Yep, I am so guilty of this!)

 To get started, add the non-negotiables you decided on to your schedule.
-Be sure you’re allowing yourself plenty of time to get each task done.
+Be sure you’re allowing yourself plenty of time to get each task done so you don’t overschedule yourself.

 Then, add your anchor routines to your day to keep things flowing and running smoothly at home.